 The core tenet of NDER is to enable all codification matters to be performed by codifiers in their national systems, such that they can for example:

-screen a new codification request against the NMCRL, generate a request for Codification and Registration of user (LSA), attach the supporting documentation and submit the request to the foreign NCB without leaving their national codification software.
+screen a new codification request against the NMCRL content, generate a request for Codification and Registration of user (LSA), attach the supporting documentation and submit the request to the foreign NCB without leaving their national codification software.
 The codifier can likewise generate a foreign NSN maintenance or cancellation request within their national software.

-NDER will introduce a more modern approach to References with a wider character set and field length based on recognised civilian standards.
+NDER will introduce a more modern approach to items References with a wider character set and field length based on recognised civilian standards.
 NDER will enable more NCS data to be shared internationally; more importantly NDER provides AC/135 a growth path for further modernisation and system improvement.
 This is not possible under current NATO Data Exchange (NADEX) constraints.